sebhoerl/matsim-fleetpy/README.md

 **Bipartite matching**: Altenratively, you can set `algorithm = "bipartite-matching"` on top of the script.
 In that case, `scipy.optimize.linear_sum_assignment` will be used to solve a Global Bipartite Matching (GBM) problem that minimizes the sum of distances in each decision step (instead of the best resposne assignment).

+## Roaming dispatcher using networkx

+In `example/roaming_dispatcher.py` a dispatcher is presented that lets vehicles roam in the network.
+The example is especially useful as it shows how to perform routing on the dispatcher side instead of letting MATSim perform automatic routing (see below).

+The dispatcher first loads the network as a `networkx` network and then reroutes vehicles in regular intervals.
+This causes direct routes (from an idle location) and diversions (changing the path of a moving vehicle).

+If, by chance, a vehicle and a waiting request are on the same link, the vehicle will pick up the customer and perform the trip.

 ## Communication interface

 - Initialization: first message sent to MATSim to open the conversation